-- The HUB will strive to accommodate all requests for the registration of a child within the home child care programs - Where the maximum capacity of a program has been reached and spaces are unavailable for new children to be enrolled, the waiting list procedures set out below will be followed. - No fee will be charged to parents for placing a child on the waiting list.
+The HUB will not charge or collect a fee or deposit for the placement of a child on a waiting list for admission.
+The HUB will accommodate all requests for the registration of a child at the child care centre.
+Wherein the maximum capacity of a program has been reached and spaces are unavailable for new children to be enrolled, the waiting list procedures set out below will be followed.

-The Home Child Care Manager or designated person will be in charge of managing the waiting list.
-To keep the family's information confidential, families will be assigned a number and placed on the list in a chronological order that can be viewed by parents so they can look up their own number and status on the wait list.
-Parents are also reminded that their number on the list may not reflect placement priority and of the waitlist procedures.
+The Home Child Care Manager or designate will be in charge of maintaining and managing the waiting list.
+To keep the family's information confidential, families will be assigned a number and placed on the list in chronological order.
+Parents are able to view their status on the list at any time.
+Parents are also reminded that their number on the list may not reflect placement priority and of the wait-list procedures.